alpaca-lang/alpaca/Tour.md

     type opt 'a = Some 'a | None

     /* Here's a map "get value by key" function that uses the new `opt` type.
-       It's polymorphic in that if you give this function a `map string int` and a string for `key`, the return type will be an `opt int`.
-If you instead give it a `map atom (list string)` and an atome for the key, the return type will be `opt list string`.
+       It's polymorphic in that if we give this function a `map string int` and a string for `key`, the return type will be an `opt int`.
+If we instead give it a `map atom (list string)` and an atom for the key, the return type will be `opt list string`.
     */
     map_get key the_map =